 - Thrombocytes or platelets

-every person's blood type even more unique.
+However, it is important to remember that everybody's blood is not the same.
+Blood transfusions must be carefully matched.
+There are four different blood types.
+Also there are Rh factors which make every person's blood type even more unique.
 Therefore, blood from a donor must match exactly that of the recipient.

 Patients who are scheduled to have major surgery sometimes are offered a choice to make autologous blood donations (donations of their own blood) so that they have a perfect match.